vidyagames998/vidyagames998.github.io/eldenring/index.md

 Then let's get some new gear and respec.

 Option 1: A strength build around Blasphemous Blade will have the easiest time with elden beast.
 In order to get the Blasphemous weapon you will need to spend about 30 minutes doing the volcano manner questline and kill the giant snake Rykard.
 At our current high levels the boss and enemies in this are way easier and the monsters aren't nearly as scary.
 Here's a [good video guide](https://www.youtube.com/watch?v=v0JWm3o59qs) as there is a ton of running.

+Blasphemous Blade 130+ build:
+- Respec: 55 Vigor, 23 Mind, 20 endurance, 22 strength, 15 dex, 7 Intel, 55 Faith, 11 Arcane
+- Armor: Radahns set/Tree Sentinel
+- Talisman: Shard of Alexander, Haligdrake Talisman +2, Dragoncrest Shield Talisman +2, Erdtree's Favor +2 (tree in Ashen Capital)
+- Physick: Flame-Shrouding Cracked Tear(Other putrid avatar in caelid by rotview balcony)+Opaline Hardtear(above)
+- Dragon Seal (above)
+- Golden Vow + Flame grant me strength
+- Flasks: 10 heals, 4 magic
+- Make sure you are medium load, remove armor if you need to

 Option 2 (recommended): A strength build around a heavy Greatsword with the Lions Claw ash of war.
 This is a great all around build for these final bosses and will also set you up for an easier time fighting Mohg to do the DLC.
 This will take 30 min to an hour to fully piece together.
 The Greatsword is way easier to acquire over the Blashphemous Blade and you just need to run around grabbing 12 of each size of the normal smith stones or paying a bit with the bell bearings to purchase them.
 This build also doesn't require nearly as much optimization to work well and you can beat elden beast potentially without grinding.
 [Greatsword with Lions Claw Level 100 build](https://www.youtube.com/watch?v=no54ycvLl_Y)

-At 130 I did this and it only took a few tries:
+Greatsword with Lions Claw 130+ build:
 - Respec: 49 Vigor, 20 mind, 35 endurance, 60 strength, 12 dex, 7 intel, 15 faith, 11 arcane (Additional points should go to mind or vigor)
-- Armor: Radahns set (purchase from two fingers in round table hold)/Tree Sentinel(Heavier, but slightly better)
+- Armor: Radahns set/Tree Sentinel
-- Talismans: Shard of Alexander(boosts lions claw damage), Dragoncrest Shield Talisman +2 (The greatshield is better, but requires beating Commander Niall back by the frost lake dragon), Haligdrake +2 Talisman (Mohgwyn Palace Corpse, boosts holy damage negation), Green Turtle Talisman (boosts stamina).
+- Talismans: Shard of Alexander(boosts lions claw damage), Dragoncrest Shield Talisman +2 (The greatshield is better, but requires beating Commander Niall back by the frost lake dragon and Loretta in Miquella's Haligtree), Haligdrake +2 Talisman (Mohgwyn Palace Corpse, boosts holy damage negation), Green Turtle Talisman (boosts stamina).
 By dropping Radagons Soreseal we save an additional 15% of damage and is definitely worth doing so at these levels.
 - Mimic +10
 - Heavy Greatsword +25 (Carriage in Caelid) (smithing stone bell bearing 1/2/3 (finish cave east of raya lucaria gate grace)(east of outer wall phantom tree grace is a cave with a chest at entrance)(In basement next to Zamor Ruins grace in mountaintops)), +25 (is in skull at Church of Repose in mountaintops), Lions Claw Ash of War (Fight easy boss in Fort Gael in Caelid)
 - Physick: Stonebarb Cracked Tear and Opaline (Use the +25 Heavy Greatsword and Mimic to kill Putrid Avatar North of Fort Faroth in Caelid to get both)